MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 1. In the rendered webpage, hover over the blue links on the sidebar navigation menu.
 The animations for the menu items don't run.
 Instead, the menu items are displayed using color highlighting for the flexbox overlay.

-   When using the Inspect tool, you can't reach the `hover` state on elements to test the textcontrast ratio, because the `hover` state in your styles isn't triggered.
+   When using the **Inspect** tool, you can't reach the `hover` state on elements to test the text contrast ratio, because the `hover` state in your styles isn't triggered.

 Checking for sufficient text contrast this way isn't enough, because the elements on the page could have different states.